Electoral system of Australia

-The Australian electoral system comprises the laws and processes used for the election of members of the Australian Parliament and is governed primarily by the Commonwealth Electoral Act 1918.
+The electoral system used for the election of members of the Australian Parliament is governed primarily by the Commonwealth Electoral Act 1918.
 The system presently has a number of distinctive features including compulsory enrolment; compulsory voting; majority-preferential instant-runoff voting in single-member seats to elect the lower house, the House of Representatives; and the use of the single transferable vote proportional representation system to elect the upper house, the Senate.

 The timing of elections is governed by the Constitution and political conventions.
 Generally, elections are held approximately every three years and are conducted by the independent Australian Electoral Commission (AEC).

 Conduct of elections

 Federal elections, by-elections and referendums are conducted by the Australian Electoral Commission (AEC).

 Voter registration

 In Australia, voter registration is called enrolment, which is a prerequisite for voting at federal elections, by-elections and referendums.
 Enrolment is compulsory for Australian citizens over 18 years of age who have lived at their current address for at least one month.
 Residents in Australia who had been enrolled as British subjects on 25 January 1984, though not Australian citizens, continue to be enrolled.
 They cannot opt out of enrolment, and must keep their details updated, and vote.
 (These comprise about 9% of enrolments.)